resilient-swarms/argos-sferes/README.md

-For now, preliminary multi-agent experiments can be run using
+Preliminary multi-agent experiments can be run using

-   ./bin/behaviour_evolcvt400D experiments/multiagent_spirit.argos
+   ./bin/behaviour_evolcvt10D experiments/Gomes_walls_and_robots_std.argos

 and: